amy324/Portfolio/README.md

 **Key Features**:
 - Golang Concurrency: Efficient generation and processing of random points concurrently.
 - Modular Structure: Organized for readability and maintainability.
 - Plotting with Gonum/Plot: Visualization of generated points for analysis.
+Saves scatter graph as a .png file to folder directory.

 [View Monte Carlo Pi Simulator on GitHub](https://github.com/amy324/Golang-Monte-Carlo-Simulator)